Adapting Solar CRM Software for the Indian Market

 The solution: A CRM with customizable workflows adapts to local needs, whether it’s handling state-specific approvals or unique team structures, so businesses don’t have to bend their process to fit the software.

-Also read: 5 Sales CRM Features Every Solar Company Needs in 2025
+Before you choose a Solar CRM, read this: 5 Sales CRM Features Every Solar Company Needs in 2025

 How CRMs Streamline Indian Solar Operations